Understanding Fake News

 Today an increasing percentage of American people are using the Internet and social media as their primary source of news.
 This can be a great way of staying informed, but it has allowed the growth of sites that post phony stories in the hopes of attracting clicks.

 Most everyone has seen stories on their Facebook new feeds or in the margins of websites announcing celebrity deaths, scandals, miracle cures or political stories that turned out to be untrue.
 This kind of "fake news" can be misleading and even dangerous when misinformation provokes action.
 At the library, we're in the business of finding information, so here are some tips on spotting and avoiding fake news:·

-- Ask a librarian to check out the reliability of a source.
-Contact us at 847-673-7774, e-mail email@example.com, or chat with us using the “How can we help?” link at the bottom of our website.
+Ask a librarian to check out the reliability of a source.
+Contact us at 847-673-7774, email, or chat with us using the “How can we help?” link at the bottom of our website.